Pylons/pyramid/docs/narr/introduction.rst

 amongst Python web frameworks.
 Lots of other frameworks contain some combination of these features; Pyramid of course actually stole many of them from those other frameworks.
-But Pyramid is the only one that has all of them in one place, documented appropriately, and useful ala-carte without necessarily paying for the entire banquet.
+But Pyramid is the only one that has all of them in one place, documented appropriately, and useful a la carte without necessarily paying for the entire banquet.
 These are detailed below.

 Single-File Applications